Skip to main content

 The content of your messages and the structure of your templates are critical.
 Violating WhatsApp's policies in this area is a common source of failure.

-Solutions based on the data you get from the reports
+Solutions for failed bulk campaigns based on the data you get from the reports

 • All failed messages due to an issue with the recipient’s phone number are not solvable, as you have no control over the contacts’ phone numbers or devices.
 So there’s no need to resend the campaign to them.